MarcellaHarr/favorita-store-sales/README.md

 <br />

 # Introduction
-The purpose of this repository is to showcase a time-series forecasting model that predicts store sales of a major supermarket corporation based in Central America.
+The purpose of this repository is to showcase a time-series forecasting model that predicts store sales of a major supermarket corporation based in South America.
 This Kaggle "Getting Started" competition runs indefinitely with a rolling leaderboard.
 My goal is to build a model that more accurately predicts the unit sales for thousands of products sold at various Favorita stores.
 I am also looking to gain a deeper understanding of the data and the corporation through a full statistical analysis.
 This will give me the opportunity to practice my machine-learning skills, enter my first competition on Kaggle, and gain real-world experience.

 <br />